mikecm1/empyr.com/_pages/index.md

   tagline: Real-Time Analytics
   section_header: 100% In-Store Revenue Attribution
   section_body_copy: No more guesswork, no more wasting time with manual reporting.
-    Track online impressions all the way through to in-store sales with personalized real-time analytics.
+    Track online ads all the way through to in-store sales with personalized real-time analytics.
   button:
     text: Learn More